sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_concept_3.png)

-The dark and pale blue boxes show you that the Row method matches *all* the elements in the row after the anchor, but then narrows down the actual output to $150 using `"tiebreaker": "second"`.
+The dark and pale blue boxes show you that the Row method matches *all* the lines  in the row after the anchor, but then narrows down the actual output to $150 using `"tiebreaker": "second"`.

 How it works: box method
 ----

-To extract the policy number from this box:
+To extract the policy number from this document:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_box.png)